coreos/docs/os/network-config-with-networkd.md

 ## Configure Static Routes

-If you would like to configure static routes you can use `[Route]` section in systemd network unit.
-In example below we've defined static route to `172.16.0.0/24` network:
+Specify static routes in a systemd network unit's `[Route]` section.
+In this example, we create a unit file, `10-static.network`, and define in it a static route to the `172.16.0.0/24` subnet:

 #### 10-static.network